 Newly Married Muslim couples are confused about what Islam says about their private life Since they feel shy to talk about this so we wrote a guide that will help Newly Married Muslim couples to have a wider picture of their private life.

-1. There is no obligation to have intercourse on the first night
+1. There is no obligation to have to be on BED on the first night

 It is absolutely fine and permissible to just relax, enjoy the presence of each other while not attaching any expectations.

-2. Sex is halaal for the newlyweds but with defined guidelines
+2. Mating is halaal for the newlyweds but with defined guidelines

 Islam has defined guidelines for Muslims to follow to accomplish our sexual desires so that we do not fall into the traps of Shaitaan.

-There is no restriction on basic coital positions in Islam but anal sex is haram.
+There is no restriction on basic coital positions in Islam but mating from back is haram.

 It is said in the Qur’an, men should not approach menstruating women sexually until the blood stops and they have cleansed themselves.